Injuries // Category

 Parameters for heat application:

-• Do not apply heat or ice to an area where sensation is impaired
+• Heat or ice should not be applied to an area where sensation is impaired

-• Do not apply heat over a region of a known or suspected blood clot
+• Don’t apply heat over a region of a known or suspected blood clot

 • Do not apply heat over the low back or abdomen of a pregnant woman